ourStoryNetwork/lp09-onboarding-platform/README.md

 ## Known Issues
 This repository/tutorial is a work in progress.
 Here are the top three items that we're focused on.
 If you have others that you think we should incorporate, please send us an email (jacques@trainfarb.com)
+- Each of these files are rough drafts.
+Each step will have illustrations and diagrams to make this process easier to follow.
+(We're in the early adoptor phase, so please don't expect perfection)
+- There are a lot of repeated variables throughout the various files.
+We need to add global variables that can be used throughout this process to make it easier on both the player and onboarding agent.
+Currently, we're thinking of streamlining this process with Jekyll and GitHub Pages so this can have a much better design with dynamic variables.
 - Populate steps for each beat/deliverable .md file
 - Add introductory video or diagram to the "How it works" section of this README
 - Create a streamlined process so the public can review, add, and complete Issues